 A: Please refer to our collection of tried and tested matrix recipes for different kinds of samples

 Q: Do you have recording sheets for the MALDI-TOF plates so I can remember where my samples are spotted?

 A: Please download a template for the Waters MALDI plate from the link provided below.
 You can write down where the samples are on a printout of this sheet and tape it to your lab notebook.

 Q: What are the guidelines for authorship and acknowledgments of intellectual contributions made by our Center's staff?

 A: We have to follow set policies regarding fee-for-service samples required by government funding agencies.
 Even if you pay for sample analysis, if there is an intellectual contribution from scientists in our facility, it is expected that either this is stated in the acknowledgements section or this results in a co-authorship, depending on the degree of the non-routine contribution.
-We recommend reviewing guidelines put forth by the Association for Biomolecular Resource Facilities (ABRF) on co-authorship of manuscripts containing intellectual contributions of scientists in core facilities.
+We recommend reviewing guidelines for authorship put forth by the Association for Biomolecular Resource Facilities (ABRF) on co-authorship of manuscripts containing intellectual contributions of scientists in core facilities.
 These guidelines are widely practiced and represent established ethical guidelines in this area.
 Please review this document for examples of when acknowledgements need to be made, or co-authorship considered.